 In modern website design, the idea of simplicity should be borne in mind.
 Following a minimalist principle will help your visitors instantly assimilate the information you provide them with.
 Besides, the minimal design has many benefits for your website.

 In modern website design, color palettes are quite unassuming – they are simple, yet impactful enough.
 You will have to be consistent with the color palette once you chose one because it will become part of your brand design.

 Get your web design inspiration from other big websites that have made their brand popular through the use of a simple, consistent color palette.
 See FedEx, McDonald’s, or Amazon.

-Another element you should pay great attention to is the site’s navigation system.
+Another element you should pay great attention to as web designers is the site’s navigation system.
 The more complex it is, the easier it is to confuse visitors.
 It’s best to keep it simple and responsive so that users can rapidly access any section of the website they are interested in.

 Modern web design encourages using a clear navigation system with extra assistance to help users find the information they are looking for (e.g. using a search bar with suggestions or faceted search).